lucasdickey/self-replicating-art/README.md

 An automated service that generates daily on-brand graphics for Apes On Keys by:

-1. Pulling product & grid images from Shopify and the a-ok.shop gallery API
+1. Pulling product & grid images from Shopify and the a-ok.shop gallery API and summarising them with GPT-4o Vision
 2. Generating fresh graphics using OpenAI's DALL-E 3
 3. Storing the results in the local repo under `public/daily/`
 4. Updating a manifest of generated images